Mixed Media Creation

 6. While the wax is still melted, use a paper towel to remove any excess.
 We only need the wax that has already soaked into the label, so remove any other chunky bits that you might have on top.
 Directly heat the surface of the label again – this time without folding the parchment paper over it – and you will be left with a perfectly smooth surface.
 Put the label on some clean parchment paper to dry and move to the next label, until finishing them all.

 You can see here the final antique wax paper French labels with all the 3 types of waxes that I used, the yellow beeswax was the only one that imparted a subtle yellow tint to the surface.
-I loved them all, like I’ve said earlier, each type of wax can be used with similar results, just experiment and see what you love most!
+I loved them all, like I’ve said earlier, each type of wax can be used with similar results, just experiment and see what you love most, each one is like a mini piece of art!

 The melted wax will completely change the texture of the paper and it will give it a smooth surface to touch and an ethereal dreamy look.
 Can you believe how realistically antique these beauties look?

-As for using the antique wax paper French labels – I’m sure you are already contemplating million of DIY projects and ideas! 🙂 I just added one to a small apothecary bottle and it looked really beautiful!
+As for using the antique wax paper French labels – I’m sure you are already contemplating million of DIY projects and ideas like assemblages, Mixed Media Art projects, paper collage, other different materials, art forms and more.
+I just added one to a small found object apothecary bottle and it looked really beautiful!

 V. How to make antique wax paper labels – the surprise (almost forgotten) element

-I actually used an already waxed label and following the same steps, I added the pumpkin pie spice and some soy flake wax, I folded the parchement paper and then I heated it.
+I actually used an already waxed label and following the same steps, I added the pumpkin pie spice and some soy flake wax, I folded the parchment paper and then I heated it.

-The pumpkin pie spice will be embodied into the wax and will create this perfectly rusted and charming effect.
+The pumpkin pie spice will be embodied into the wax and is a fun way to create this perfectly rusted and charming effect.

-That’s pretty much it for today, now you’ll be able to master the art of making your own antique wax paper! 🙂 Creating something so beautiful and unique is truly satisfying, with results that are simply stunning and deeply rewarding on their own!
+That’s pretty much it for today, now you’ll be able to master the art of making your own antique DIY wax paper with this mixed media creation!
+As an alternative to the printable you could also try using Rubber Stamps on your paper, or photographs etc. Creating something so beautiful and unique is truly satisfying, with results that are simply stunning and deeply rewarding on their own!
+I hope you can use these in your Mixed media Artwork.
+Perhaps you will share them on your Pinterest or Instagram!
+You might also like another one of my tutorials for Paper Script Feathers Project HERE.

-Make these specific labels or just adapt and use this technique on any other images from The Graphics Fairy or any other projects that you have on mind.
-The sky is the limit! 🙂
+Make these labels or adapt and use this technique on any TGF images.
+The sky is the limit!

 Have fun creating,